-Daylight Farms is a family run farm which has been in business since 1947.
-We have been growing produce and flowers since its inception.
+Daylight Farms is a six gereration farm family run business, farming in America since 1918, growing produce and flowers.

-Over twenty years ago, Farmer John (yes, there is a real Farmer John) thought it would be good to grow pumpkins so that children and their families could experience a real pumpkin farm and actually see how and where they grew.
+Over twenty-five years ago, Farmer John (yes, there is a real Farmer John) thought it would be good to grow pumpkins so that children and their families could experience a real pumpkin farm and actually see how and where they grew.

 Originally, Farmer John had school children plant a few pumpkins in May and return to help harvest them in October as a fund raiser for their school.
 Now he is open to the public under the name of Farmer John's Pumpkin Farm so more people can share in the farm experience.
 Farmer John also opens his farm to under-served youngsters by having special days when children with disabilities can come to the farm and enjoy being outdoors on a working farm, enjoying the sights, smells, and pumpkins!